smsaladi/moltemplate/doc/source/main/limitations.rst

 program.
 For more information on these file formats, http://lammps.sandia.gov/doc/read_data.html http://lammps.sandia.gov/doc/molecule.html.)
 Again, feel free to contact
-|image| to request support for LAMMPS-style molecule templates.
+|fig_email| to request support for LAMMPS-style molecule templates.

 **2)** **Moltemplate consumes a large amount of memory (RAM)**